Getting the valuation of your SaaS business right can make or break once-in-a-lifetime decisions like a company sale or significant capital raise.

 As of January 2023, revenue growth decelerated for most companies.
 This slowdown wasn’t compensated by the increase in profit margin.
 Only a few companies exceeded the Rule of 40 with a comfortable margin (e.g., Adobe, Descartes, and EngageSmart).

-While the Rule of 40 is a valuable rule of thumb to assess a company’s operational efficiency, it also correlates with SaaS business valuation.
-We see a slight upward-sloping trendline, suggesting that a 10% increase in the Rule of 40 score corresponds to about 0.8x growth in revenue multiple.
+We found that while the Rule of 40 is a valuable rule of thumb to assess a company’s operational efficiency, it also correlates with SaaS business valuation.

 SaaS Valuations in M&A Transactions